slavadubrov/rag-evals-demo/docs/metrics/filter-false-exclusion.md

 ## What it measures

-Per query, did the applied filter predicate exclude the gold document from the candidate set?
+Per query: did the applied filter predicate exclude the gold document from the candidate set?
 The metric is the fraction of queries (with at least one gold doc) where this happened.

 ```text
 filter_false_exclusion_rate =